 Brother Chad has served as our Pastor since August 2013.
-He and his beautiful wife, Melissa, met while they were students at Howard Payne University in Brownwood, Texas, and married while Chad was pursuing a music career in Nashville.
+He and his beautiful wife, Melissa, met while they were students at their alma mater, Howard Payne University, in Brownwood, Texas, and married while Chad was pursuing a music career in Nashville.
 While in Tennessee, they taught 6th, 7th, and 8th grades at a private school and Chad served as the Youth Minister at the Park Avenue Baptist Church located in the historic Sylvan Park Neighborhood.
-Chad is a 2004 graduate of Texas Tech University School of Law and is currently pursuing a Masters of Arts in Theology at the Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+Chad is a 2004 graduate of Texas Tech University School of Law and a 2016 graduate of Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Prior to joining our church staff, Chad served as the Associate Pastor at First Baptist Church Wake Village, Texas.
 Chad is also a licensed attorney and spent time practicing criminal and family law before entering full-time pastoral ministry.
 Chad served as a deacon at First Baptist Church Eastland, Texas, and has held other ministry positions at FBC McCamey and FBC Blanket.
 Melissa is a stay-at-home blogging mom.
 You can follow her at www.yourmomhasablog.com.
 Chad and Melissa have three wonderful children, Adelade, Sawyer, and Emerald.
 The Edgingtons enjoy spending time together and with friends.
 Chad enjoys playing and writing music and following the Cowboys, the Rangers, and the Texas Tech Red Raiders!

-C.J.’s main responsibility is overseeing the discipleship of our students in grades 6-12.
+C.J.'s main responsibility is overseeing the discipleship of our students in grades 6-12.
 Prior to joining the FBCO staff in August 2013, C.J. served as the Youth Pastor at First Baptist Church, Throckmorton, Texas.
 He is a graduate of Hardin-Simmons University in Abilene, Texas.
-C.J. is married to the lovely McKenzie and they have two sons, Brylen and Brayden.
+C.J. is married to the lovely McKenzie and they have two sons, Brylen and Brayden and one daughter, Brittany.
 C.J. and McKenzie have a heart for relational student ministry, emphasizing the importance of each member of the youth group and their unique personality and gifting.

 Jan Simmons, Ministry Assistant

-Jan Simmons is FBC Olney’s secret weapon.
-The answer to most questions that come up in the church office is “Ask Jan!”
+Jan Simmons is FBC Olney's secret weapon.
+The answer to most questions that come up in the church office is "Ask Jan!"
 It is an inspiration to see how Jan shows love and attention to every person who comes into the church office with a need.
 In addition to being the greatest church secretary in the world, Jan is also the wife to Rodney Simmons.
 Jan and Rodney have three sons, three wonderful daughters in-law, and seven incredible grandchildren.
-Jan has been the church secretary at FBCO since August 1992.
+Jan is a longtime member of the church and has been the church secretary at FBCO since August 1992.

 Sandy Grubbs, Ministry Assistant